submission2019/cnn-quantization/README.md

 ## Per-channel bit allocation

-The optimal bit width assignment Mi for each channel i.<br/>
+Given a quota on the total number of bits allowed to be written to memory, the optimal bit width assignment Mi for channel i is the following.<br/>
 ![eq-6](fig/bit_alloc-eq-11.png)